-During the six years I lived in Vancouver, I had the good fortune to reside in a number of neighbourhoods that are now considered exclusive.
-Nonetheless, real estate speculation and gentrification were already on the rise and this was evident in different parts of the city.
-I was in my second year at Emily Carr College of Art and Design when I made this artwork.
-The college had opened its new campus on Granville Island the previous year and I often walked by an empty city block on my way to and from school.
-Formerly a block of low rental city housing, the tenants had been evicted years ago and their houses demolished for a development project.
-It had lain in ruins for over a decade and became a dumping ground for all kinds of assorted objects.
+During the six years I lived in Vancouver I had the good fortune to reside in a number of neighbourhoods that would now be considered exclusive.
+Even then, gentrification was on the rise and this was evident in various parts of the city.
+I was in my second year at Emily Carr College of Art and Design at the time, which opened its doors on Granville Island the previous year.
+Every day, as I walked to and from campus, I passed an empty city block that had formerly been city owned low-rental housing.
+The tenants had moved out long ago, having been evicted from their homes, which were demolished as part of an unsuccessful development project.
+The overgrown lot had lain in ruins for over a decade and become a dumping ground for many kinds of assorted debris.

-© 1981-2014 Loades
+© Loades 2019